 Community Benefits of Civic Energy (COBEN)

-We are delighted that Oban has been selected as one of the four – along with Drumnadrochit near Inverness, Brae in Shetland, and Barra and Vatersay in the Western Isles.
+We are delighted that Oban has been selected as one of the four energy plans (along with Drumnadrochit near Inverness, Brae in Shetland, and Barra and Vatersay in the Western Isles) and that the Draft Local Energy Plan is now available for public circulation and feedback.
+You can access the plan here and visit the following link to a set of short feedback questions:

 For further information on the Local Energy Plan Pilot Project see the Local Energy Scotland website here.